-Resource Room/Consultant Teacher Services - CoSer 209 209.020
+Consultant Teacher/Resource Room Services - CoSer 209 209.020

-Resource Room/Consult Teacher services are designed to help students meet their IEP goals and objectives, typically while attending a general education Career and Technical Education (CTE) program.
-CTE students attend either full-day or half-day sessions at the CiTi Mexico Campus and, for an additional cost share beyond the CTE tuition, receive assistance based on the CSE recommendation and the students' IEPs.
-Using both pushin and pull-out models, as well as supplemental services are provided to help students gain proficiency with IEP goals.
+Consult Teacher/Resource Room services are designed to help students meet their IEP goals and objectives, typically while attending a general education Career and Technical Education (CTE) program.
+CTE students attend either full-day or half-day sessions at the CiTi Mexico Campus and, for an additional cost beyond the CTE tuition, receive assistance based on the CSE recommendation and the students' IEPs.
+Using both push-in and pull-out models, services are provided to help students gain proficiency with IEP goals.
 Frequent conferences are held with the CTE instructors to identify student strengths and weaknesses, and communication is coordinated with the component school's CSE.
-It is highly recommended that students with a disability receiving assistance in their component schools also be provided support in their CTE programs to ensure a continuity of service and facilitate student success.